 Ariane says she is always encouraged by how engaged and passionate young people can be when they’re given the access and the tools.
 Of the rewards projects like Toitū te Ngahere can offer she says: “Arts can be a really useful process for slowing down and learning to observe and interpret – and to do that in quite personal ways.”

-Toitū te Ngahere is funded through the National Science Challenge Biological Heritage theme Ngā Rakau Taketake and Mobilising for Action, in partnership with The University of Auckland.
+Toitū te Ngahere is funded through the Ngā Rakau Taketake research theme Mobilising for Action, in partnership with The University of Auckland.